ntuanb/blog/_posts/2018-03-15-the-wrong-abstraction.md

 Solving the problem should be the main priority.

-I believe that sometimes, it is okay to write 'messy' code.
+Sometimes, it is okay to write 'messy' code.
 Especially when it comes to prototyping as this a conceptual phase, where we are testing whether its acheivable.
 But keep in mind if its done this way, the codebase must be thrown out for a rewrite at some point to a proper structure with proper abstraction.

 ### Code Duplication